What is an ununited anconeal process (UAP)?

 How is UAP treated?

 In dogs affected by ununited anconeal process (UAP), the best chance of achieving an excellent outcome is by early surgical intervention.
 Surgery can allow reattachment of the anconeal process but is only appropriate in dogs in which diagnosis is made early and where the loose anconeal process has not changed shape.
 In chronic cases of UAP where the fragment has changed shape, the most appropriate treatment is usually anconeal process removal.
-Fitzpatrick Referrals has employed a unique type of screw for anconeal process reattachment.
+Fitzpatrick Referrals have employed a unique type of screw for anconeal process reattachment.
 This technique is combined with a proximal ulnar osteotomy (PUO) to allow the proximal ulna to move to a more favourable position relative to the humerus.
 In some select patients, PUO alone without a screw may be sufficient to allow the anconeal process to fuse to the ulna.